mixxxdj/manual/source/chapters/controllers/hercules_djcontrol_air.rst

    :align: center
    :width: 100%
    :figwidth: 100%
-   :alt: Hercules DJControl Air (schematic view)
+   :alt: Hercules DJControl AIR (schematic view)
    :figclass: pretty-figures

-   Hercules DJControl Air (schematic view).
+   Hercules DJControl AIR (schematic view).
 This picture is taken from the `Getting Started Tutorial <http://ts.hercules.com/download/sound/manuals/DJ_AIR/DJCAir_GettingStartedTutorial_ENG.pdf>`__ (courtesy of Guillemot Corporation S.A.).

 We assume from the annoted picture above that each decks have same controls.